TsungTseTu122/DatabasePrinciples-Project-advertising-system/README.md

 ## Project Overview
 This project presents the **relational database design** for an **Advertising Business Submission System**, allowing clients to submit their advertising demands and agencies to manage and track these requests.
 The system was originally implemented using MySQL, with schema planning, normalization, and query testing performed via phpMyAdmin and XAMPP.

 Note: The original implementation was hosted on a university-managed server, which is no longer accessible.
-A recreation of this project with a working database backend and web-based UI is currently in progress, and will be stored at `postgresql_rebuild/`.
+A recreation of this project with a working database backend and web-based UI is currently in progress in the other repo.

 ## File Structure
 ```